 - Classroom training throughout the first year

-- Post classroom transfer of learning activities in the local offices and in local communities
+- Post classroom transfer of learning activities in the local offices and communities

 - Supervisory supports, coaching and mentoring